bloom-works/child-welfare-playbook-v2/meetings/november-13-2025.md

   - Using 211 data for system planning in Maine
   - "Presentation slides: Using 211 data for system planning in Maine"
 ---
-Chapin Hall researchers Colin Cepuran and Michael Stiehl present on using 211 Maine call data and census information to understand service needs and identify gaps in mental health and substance use disorder services.
+Chapin Hall researchers Colin Cepuran and Michael Stiehl present on using 211 call data to understand what services families need and identify service gaps.

 This work is supported by the Doris Duke Foundation as part of the [OPT-In for Families Initiative](https://www.ddf-opt-in.org/).